iPhonz/iphonz/README.md

 - **Notifications system** with filtering and approval actions
 - **Threaded comments** with support for replies, images, and likes
 - **User profiles** with full customization, follows, and post history
+- **Groups functionality** with categories, joined groups, and group posts

 ## Compose Screen Features